Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Related Work

-\textbf{Optimization-based approaches for alignment.} In addition to the above methods which are specifically designed for safety purposes, we also consider optimization-based approaches for diffusion models (\eg DPO-Diff \cite{wang2024discrete}, DNO \cite{tang2024tuning}) that can be adapted to this task.
-DPO-Diff \cite{wang2024discrete} optimizes the text prompt within a space of synonyms and antonyms to better align with its objective.
-However, its reliance on discrete text-space optimization can be inefficient, particularly for longer prompts that expand the synonym-antonym search space significantly.
-On the other hand, DNO \cite{tang2024tuning} is a recently developed inference-time optimization approach that operates in the diffusion noise trajectory space to align with specific goals.
-While DNO is effective for other alignment tasks, such as enhancing image quality, we will demonstrate that it is less effective for safe generation.
-The key limitation of DNO is its inability to control the overall semantics of the generated image, which often results in insufficient suppression of toxic concepts.
+\textbf{Optimization-based approaches for alignment.} In addition to the above methods that are specifically designed for safety purposes, we also discuss optimization-based approaches for diffusion models (e.g. DPO-Diff \citep{wang2024discrete}, DNO \citep{tang2024tuning}) that can be adapted to this task.
+DPO-Diff optimizes the text prompt within a space of synonyms and antonyms to better align with its objective.
+However, its reliance on discrete text-space optimization can be inefficient, particularly for longer prompts that significantly expand the synonym-antonym search space.
+On the other hand, DNO is a recently developed optimization approach that operates in the diffusion noise trajectory space to align with specific goals.
+While DNO is effective for other general alignment tasks, such as enhancing image quality, we demonstrate that it is less effective or efficient for safety-critical applications in Sec. \ref{subsec:Ablation Studies}.
+The key limitation of DNO lies in its inability to control the overall semantics of the generated image, which often results in insufficient suppression of toxic concepts.